Quietess/Casual-Dark-discontinued/README.md

+# This theme is no longer being updated, I'm leaving it up in case someone else wants to download the code and work on it yourself.
+Feel free to release it under your own name once you've fixed it, just throw me a shout out or something, thanks.

 # Casual-Dark: BetterDiscord theme

 I don't recommend using my CSS as a way to learn.
 It's very disorganized, out of order, and very little comments.
 I'll work on it in the future.